Volscente/NexusLLM/documentation/docs/evaluation.md

 print(metric.score, metric.reason)
 ```

-## Task Completion
+### Task Completion
-### Introduction
-Task completion is an agentic metric that uses LLM-as-a-judge to evaluate whether your LLM agent is able to accomplish its given task.
+Task completion is an agentic metric that uses LLM-as-a-judge to evaluate whether your

-### Code
+LLM agent is able to accomplish its given task.

 ```python
 from deepeval.test_case import LLMTestCase from deepeval.metrics import TaskCompletionMetric